diegogarcialopez/Bioinfo_ProgrammingChallenges/Assignment_3/README.md

 ## Program description and usage
 This program searches for the CTTCTT repetition in the exons of a given genes in the input list.
+Note that the program will search in all of the splicing variants of the exons, in order to make the user know if the a splicing variant containts the same amount of CTTCTT repetitions as the others.

 Afterwards, it outputs three different files: a file with the identifiers of the genes that do not contain the CTTCTT repetition, a gff3 file with the positions of this feature in the genes, and another gff3 file with the positions of this feature in the chromosomes.